AWARDS AND RECOGNITION:

 The benefits of the open access include increased citation and usage, rapid publication, faster impact with permissive licenses, and copyright retention by the author.

-Authors are committed to publish their articles under Creative Commons license CC BY-NC 4.0.
+Authors are committed to publish and/or reprint their articles under Creative Commons license CC BY-NC 4.0.

 All contributors to Summit Journal retain rights over their work.
 Contributors sign a publication agreement which grants AFIRE non-exclusive rights to print, publish, reproduce, adapt, distribute, perform, display, broadcast, modify, and prepare derivative works of the work, individually or in a collection, in any medium or form of communication, now existing or hereafter developed, without any duty of accounting or compensation.